KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/FindingsReport.md

-# Introduction
+#Introduction

-High-Performance Computing (HPC) plays a pivotal role in advancing scientific research, enabling the simulation of complex physical systems that would otherwise be impossible to model in real time.
-However, running these large-scale simulations comes with a significant—and often prohibitive—energy cost.
-This challenge becomes even more critical when working with repurposed legacy HPC hardware, where acquisition costs are negligible, but power consumption becomes the dominant operational expense.
-Therefore, understanding how to maximize computational productivity while minimizing energy use is essential for sustainable, cost-effective HPC operations.
+High-Performance Computing (HPC) is a cornerstone of modern scientific research, enabling simulations of complex physical systems that would be otherwise impossible to model in real time.
+However, the operation of HPC systems comes with substantial energy costs, which can become a limiting factor, particularly when working with repurposed legacy hardware.
+While such hardware carries minimal acquisition costs, the energy required to run simulations often dominates operational expenses.
+Consequently, understanding how to maximize computational productivity while minimizing energy consumption is critical for sustainable and cost-effective HPC practices.

+This research aims to map the productivity-to-energy cost ratio for different scientific applications running on repurposed legacy HPC hardware.
+In this context, productivity is defined as the rate at which useful computational work is completed, measured through application-specific metrics such as iterations per second or timesteps per second.
+Energy cost refers to the total electrical energy consumed during computation, measured in joules or watt-hours.
+Both productivity and energy consumption are influenced by several factors, including CPU frequency, parallelization strategy, memory bandwidth, solver configurations, and thread/process placement.

-To investigate this balance between performance and energy efficiency, this study focuses on two widely used scientific applications that represent contrasting computational workloads:
+To explore this relationship, the study focuses on two widely used HPC applications that represent contrasting computational workloads:

-- **OpenFOAM,** a computational fluid dynamics (CFD) framework that is primarily memory-bound, stressing the memory hierarchy, cache system, and interconnect.
+OpenFOAM, a computational fluid dynamics (CFD) framework that is primarily memory-bound, stressing the memory hierarchy, cache system, and interconnect.

- -**LAMMPS**, a molecular dynamics (MD) simulator that is mostly compute-bound, stressing floating-point execution units and CPU frequency scaling.
+LAMMPS, a molecular dynamics (MD) simulator that is primarily compute-bound, stressing floating-point execution units and CPU frequency scaling.

-By selecting these two applications, the study covers both ends of the HPC workload spectrum, enabling a deeper understanding of how different types of algorithms respond to changes in system-level parameters such as CPU frequency, parallelization strategy, and thread/process binding.
+By selecting these applications, the study spans the spectrum of HPC workloads, providing insight into how memory-bound and compute-bound algorithms respond to system-level tuning, including CPU frequency scaling, parallelization strategies, and thread/process placement.

+The experiments are conducted on the Lengau Cluster, a high-performance computing platform designed to support a variety of scientific workloads.
+Using this infrastructure allows us to measure real-world performance and energy characteristics of legacy hardware under controlled conditions, providing practical insights into achieving energy-efficient computation without sacrificing productivity.
+The results of this study will guide HPC practitioners in optimizing repurposed hardware for sustainable, high-productivity operation, highlighting the trade-offs between computational throughput and energy consumption.
 ## Test Cases Used in the Study

 #### 1. OpenFOAM: simpleFoam Steady-State Test Case